Managing Your Influencers as a Talent Manager

 Finding your Influencers

 Look for Influencers in the left sidebar (the people icon).
-This is your roster — one card per creator you manage.
-From a card you can open that creator’s calendar, view their report, jump to their settings, or archive them.
+This is your roster — one card per creator you manage, showing how many deliverables they’re tracking and a shortcut straight to their report.

 Adding an influencer